coq/coq/README.md

     - A command that uses a name and exploits the existing definitions or theorems
     - A command that exploits an existing ongoing proof
-    - A commandthat defines a new tactic
+    - A command that defines a new tactic